A guide to resources of interest to researchers at the University of New England, Australia.

-- HeinOnline This source now has cited by features to indicate articles that have been cited in other articles.
-For further information, see the online guide.
+Now with a'cited by' features to indicate articles that have been cited by other articles.
+For further information, see the online guide

-- ProQuest A number of databases previously available through CSA (including ERIC) are now in Proquest.
+A number of databases previously available through CSA (including ERIC) are now in ProQuest.
 They provide lists of references used by an article and how often a particular reference has been cited by other articles in the same database.
-In addition to ERIC, these databases include Biological Sciences, EconLit, Linguistics and Language Behavior Abstracts (LLBA), Physical Education Index, PILOTS Database, PsycINFO, Social Services Abstracts and Sociological Abstracts.
+In addition to ERIC, ProQuest includes Biological Sciences, EconLit, Linguistics and Language Behavior Abstracts (LLBA), Physical Education Index, PILOTS Database, PsycINFO, Social Services Abstracts and Sociological Abstracts

-- ScienceDirect Article abstracts in ScienceDirect frequently provide totals of citing articles derived from Scopus.
+Article abstracts in ScienceDirect frequently provide totals of citing articles derived from Scopus

-- SSRN Citations for many of the papers in Social Science Research Network (SSRN) site can be found by clicking on the Citations tab on the abstract page.
+Citations for many of the papers in the Social Science Research Network (SSRN) site can be found by clicking on the Citations tab on the abstract page